EdDataScienceEES/tutorial-sroles1/docs/index.md

 In these plots, all 6 of the variables are available to the viewer to find infomation about by hovering over data points.
 Data can be explored by selecting and deselecting data points and particualr regions can be zoomed in on.
 All items in the legend can be selected and deselected by double clickling.

 ## Conclusion
 Well done for getting through the tutorial!
+I hope this tutorial has been a good introduction into the many approaches for visualising multi-dimentional data.
 Here’s a summary of what you have learned:
-- Why multi-dimentional data is hard to plot
+- The associated complications of dealing with multi-dimentional data
 - How to approach the visualisation of multi-dimentional data through the conisderation of its class and stucture
-- How and when to incorporate interactivity into graphs and the usefullness and limitations it has
+- How and when to incorporate interactivity into graphs and the its usefullness and limitations

 Feedback on the tutorial is very welcome.
 If you have any comments or questions related to this tutorial feel free to contact me at s1869354@ed.ac.uk